ShorbagyGit/hr_system/README.md

-HR Management System
+🏢 HR Management System

 Overview

-The HR Management System is a web-based application designed to streamline human resource operations in an organization.
-It manages employee information, tracks attendance, handles payroll processing, manages insurance, leave requests, and maintains a history of employee-related events.
-This system is intended to make HR processes more efficient, accurate, and centralized.
+The HR Management System is a modern, web-based solution for managing all aspects of employee life in an organization.
+From attendance tracking to leave management, insurance, and payroll, this system centralizes HR operations for efficiency and accuracy.

+Simplify HR processes, track employee data, and keep your organization running smoothly.

-Features
+🔥 Features

-The system currently includes the following modules:

-Employee Management
+Employee Management – Add, update, and view employee details.

-Store and manage employee details such as personal information, job role, department, and contact details.

-Update or remove employee records as needed.

-Attendance Management

-Track daily attendance for all employees.
+Attendance Management – Track daily attendance and generate reports.

-Generate attendance reports for HR review.

-Payroll Management (In Progress)

-Calculate salaries based on attendance and allowances.

-Process deductions and bonuses.
-(Under development)

-Insurance Management
+Payroll Management (Under Development) – Automated salary calculation and payroll processing.

-Track employee insurance policies and coverage details.
+Insurance Management – Manage employee insurance details and claims.

-Manage claims and renewals.

-Leave Requests
+Leave Requests – Submit, approve, and track employee leave requests.

-Employees can submit leave requests.

-HR can approve or reject requests.

-Track leave balances for each employee.

-Employee Events History

-Record important events such as promotions, transfers, warnings, and achievements.
+Employee Events History – Keep a record of promotions, transfers, and achievements.

-Maintain a historical log for reference.